wearsunscreen/ninety-nine-elm-problems/README.md

 Elm is an easy to use pure functional programming language.
 These exercises give you a path to learn and practice functional idioms.
 The techniques demonstrated in this book apply to any functional programming language.

 This book makes it easy to jump into programming, no installs required.
 You can code and test your solutions on Elm's online editor, [http://elm-lang.org/try](http://elm-lang.org/try).
-Every problem has a unit test and a full program, to test your solution.
+Every problem has a unit test and a full program to test your solution.
 Many problems have multiple solutions, demonstrating different approaches to solving a problem.

 ## Who *isn't* this book for?
 Elm is an easy to use web development language.
 The problems posed in this book do not cover web specific topics.
 If you are comfortable with functional programming and are looking to learn how to use Elm to develop web apps and web pages, then this book is NOT for you.